Quansight-Labs/ndindex/docs/slices.md

 <!-- TODOS:

 - Regularize the type of a in discussions(list vs. array)
-- Convert a to something other than range(7)
 - Fencepost image
 - Better wording for omitted rule
+- Always underline stop in the diagrams?
+- Add the slice as a caption to each figure.

 -->

 Python's slice syntax is one of the more confusing parts of the language, even to experienced developers.
 In this page, I carefully break down the rules for slicing, and examine just what it is that makes it so confusing.